-The Zone of Influence that was derived from the core visitor group (12.3km and 12.1km for the SAC and SPA respectively) is comparable with the 19km Zone of Influence around the Penhale site (in prep), but somewhat larger than the Zone of Influence identified for Thanet (7.2km and 9.8km defined using slightly different techniques) (Fearnley et al. 2014).
-This is similar in extent to the Zone of Influence definted for the Exe Estuary sites (ref?) of 7.8km for Exe Estuary Zone, 6.9km for Pebblebed Zone and 10km for Dawlish Warren Zone.
-However a standard methodology for identify Zones of Influence has yet to be defined, with these other studies using slightly different approaches to mark a boundary that is representative of patterns of site visitors.
+The Zone of Influence based on all visitors with the distances weighted by visit frequency clearly skews the core visitor catchment area much closer to the SAC and SPA (based on buffers of 5.4 and 7 km respectively).
+The other ZoI options presented drew larger buffers around the EMS (12.3-9.4 for the SAC and 12.1-8.7 km for the SPA).
+The smaller, distance weighted buffer may be considered to accurately reflect that the majority of visits to the EMS are by people that live locally and visit frequently.
+However, as 50% of site survey respondents originate outside of this boundary and account for 25% of visits (within the ZoI analysis) it could be considered that this boundary is relatively small.
+The Zone of Influence options are smaller than the (unweighted by distance) 19km Zone of Influence around the Penhale site (in prep), but similar to the Zone of Influence identified for Thanet (7.2km and 9.8km defined using slightly different techniques) (Fearnley et al. 2014).
+The Zone of Influence defined for the Exe Estuary sites (in prep) of 7.8km for Exe Estuary Zone, 6.9km for Pebblebed Zone and 10km for Dawlish Warren Zone.
+A standard methodology for identify Zones of Influence has yet to be defined, with these other studies using slightly different approaches to mark a boundary that is representative of patterns of site visitors.

+For all the options, the convex hull was considered to offer a better representation of the core visitor group as it is based on where visitors live and can be seen to be biased towards larger roads and population centres which influence visitor numbers.
+The straight-line Euclidean buffer is drawn as a line from the site boundary and typically encompasses much of the sparsely populated areas to the west of the EMS which supply few visitors to the site.
 This study provides a snapshot of the patterns of recreational use of the EMS.
 Three approaches were used in combination to ensure that the most comprehensive picture of recreational use was obtained, each method contributing a different aspect to the overall picture.
 However there are limitations to the study as a whole: